On Loops in critical high-dimensional percolation: Introduction

 \medbreak

-One way to express the more general idea that large loop-clusters have essentially only one large loop goes as follows: \begin {proposition}[One ``large loop'' per cluster] For all $a < 1$ and for all $\alpha < 4/(d-2)$, the following event will hold with probability going to $1$ as $N \to \infty$: Any two open self-avoiding loops $\gamma_1$ and $\gamma_2$ with diameter greater than $aN$ are either disjoint and part of different percolation clusters (and therefore of different loop-clusters), or they intersect (and are therefore part of the same loop-cluster) in which case the Hausdorff distance between $\gamma_1$ and $\gamma_1 \cap \gamma_2$ (and also between $\gamma_1$ and $\gamma_2$) is bounded by $N^\alpha$. \end {proposition}
+We move to our second main result, which loosely speaking says that large loop-clusters have essentially only one large self-avoiding loop -- this is the idea conveyed by the sketch in Figure \ref {p0}.
+In this statement, $\alpha$ is any constant in $( 2/(d-4), 1)$ (and the smaller $\alpha$ is, the stronger the statement becomes): \begin {proposition}[One ``large loop'' per large loop-cluster] For all fixed $a < 1$, the probabilities of the following two events for critical percolation in $\Lambda_N$ are going to $1$ as $N \to \infty$: \begin {itemize} \item Any two open self-avoiding loops $\gamma_1$ and $\gamma_2$ with diameter greater than $aN$ that are part of a same percolation cluster do intersect and the Hausdorff distance between $\gamma_1$ and $\gamma_1 \cap \gamma_2$ (and also between $\gamma_1$ and $\gamma_2$) is bounded by $N^\alpha$. \item Any open (edge)-self-avoiding loop $\gamma$ with diameter greater than $aN$ contains a ``site-self-avoiding'' loop $\tilde \gamma$ that is at Hausdorff distance smaller than $N^\alpha$ from $\gamma$. \end {itemize} \end {proposition}

 There are alternative or stronger statements in the same vein (for instance in terms of presence of ``pivotal'' edges along each loop).
-We will also briefly mention why the typical number of points in such large loop-clusters will be of order $N^2$, and the number of intersection points as described in Proposition \ref {main2} is also of order $N^2$.
-This, as well as Proposition \ref {main2}, is reminiscent of (and closely related to) results about the structure of the backbone of the incipient infinite cluster.
+We will also explain why the typical number of points in such large loop-clusters described in Proposition \ref {mainprop} will be of order $N^2$.
+This, as well as Proposition \ref {main2} itself, is reminiscent of (and closely related to) results about the structure of the backbone of the incipient infinite cluster.